- Open Source CEO by Bill Kerr

 Everyoneās favourite video-sharing platform, YouTube, the place where boredom goes to die, and the leading source of procrastination around the globe, originally started as a hookup site.

-The idea was to be a video-dating site that would allow users to upload videos of themselves talking about their ideal partners, leading to them finding a match.
+The idea was to create a video-dating site that would allow users to upload videos of themselves talking about their ideal partners, helping them find a match.
 That idea was scrapped when the founders discovered users were interested in uploading a variety of content.

 The whole thing didnāt make any sense.
 We were so desperate for some actual dating videos, whatever that even means, that we turned into the website any desperate person would turn toāCraigslist.ā Despite offering to pay women $20 to upload videos of themselves to YouTube, nobody came forward, forcing Chen, Karim and co-founder Chad Hurley to adopt a different strategy.

 The first video on the platform was jawedās Me at the zoo video.
-Since then 1 billion uploads have followed.
-The decision to pivot to a general video-sharing website transformed the company from a niche dating platform to the second biggest search engine in the world today.
+Since then, a billion uploads have followed.
+The decision to pivot to a general video-sharing website transformed the company from a niche dating platform into the second-largest search engine in the world today.

 A game Glitch-ed and became Slack